 Secondly, I got opportunity to meet not merely academia from ANU but beyond as well as Australian government officials, particularly as the ones who interested in Australian security studies, it was my privilege to have sessions with Professors from Strategic and Defence Studies Centre, ANU.
 Networking is the most priceless thing from international event like ANU APW.

-The conference organizers did an excellent job packing the sessions with information and opportunities to interact with high-profile experts, while also keeping the mood fresh and lively, to spark debate both in and outside of the formal sessions.
+The conference organisers did an excellent job packing the sessions with information and opportunities to interact with high-profile experts, while also keeping the mood fresh and lively, to spark debate both in and outside of the formal sessions.
 One of my favourite moments of the conference was the live blogging competition, which showcased a few brave volunteers bending cultural stereotypes with wit and humour in real-time.
-Overall, I had a wonderful experience gaining exposure to research and policy throughout the Asia-Pacific region.
-Thank you again to the conference organizers and fellow delegates for making it such a memorable experience.
+Overall, I had a wonderful experience gaining exposure to research and policy throughout the Asia Pacific region.
+Thank you again to the conference organisers and fellow delegates for making it such a memorable experience.

-I got an opportunity to attend the ANU Asia-Pacific Week, 2012, and I consider it a profound experience, that went beyond my expectations.
+I got an opportunity to attend the ANU Asia Pacific Week, 2012, and I consider it a profound experience, that went beyond my expectations.
 I feel privileged to have become a part of ANU APW-2012 as the conference enhanced my academic, social and strategic knowledge about Asia, Pacific and the world in general.
-The conference was definitely well planned and well organized and the ‘Great Debate’ made the experience even all the more unique and cognitively stimulating.
+The conference was definitely well planned and well organised and the ‘Great Debate’ made the experience even all the more unique and cognitively stimulating.